awsdocs/aws-systems-manager-user-guide/doc_source/application-manager.md

 + **Import your AWS resources automatically**

   During initial setup, you can choose to have Application Manager automatically import and display resources in your AWS account that are based on CloudFormation stacks, AWS Resource Groups, Launch Wizard deployments, AppRegistry applications, and Amazon ECS and Amazon EKS clusters\.
 The system displays these resources in predefined application or cluster categories\.
 Thereafter, whenever new resources of these types are added to your AWS account, Application Manager automatically displays the new resources in the predefined application and cluster categories\.
++ **Create or edit CloudFormation stacks and templates**

+  Application Manager helps you provision and manage resources for your applications by integrating with [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.
+You can create, edit, and delete AWS CloudFormation templates and stacks in Application Manager\.
+Application Manager also includes a template library where you can clone, create, and store templates\.
+Application Manager and CloudFormation display the same information about the current status of a stack\.
+Templates and template updates are stored in Systems Manager until you provision the stack, at which time the changes are also displayed in CloudFormation\.
 + **View operational metrics and alarms for an application or cluster**

   Application Manager integrates with [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) to provide real\-time operational metrics and alarms for an application or cluster\.
 You can drill down into your application tree to view alarms at each component level, or view alarms for an individual cluster\.